cardano-community/guild-operators/docs/Scripts/cntools.md

 #### Hardware Wallet
 CNTools include hardware wallet support since version `7.0.0` through Vacuumlabs `cardano-hw-cli` application.
 Initialize and update firmware/app on the device to the latest version before usage following the manufacturer instructions.

-To enable hardware support run `prereqs.sh -w`.
+To enable hardware support run `guild-deploy.sh -s w`.
 This downloads and installs Vacuumlabs `cardano-hw-cli` including `udev` configuration.
-When a new version of Vacuumlabs `cardano-hw-cli` is released, run `prereqs.sh -w` again to update.
-For additional runtime options, run `prereqs.sh -h`.
+When a new version of Vacuumlabs `cardano-hw-cli` is released, run `guild-deploy.sh -s w` again to update.
+For additional runtime options, run `guild-deploy.sh -h`.

 === "Ledger"